How to Maintain A Friend with Benefits

 Maintaining a friend with benefits relationship is a delicate process, but very necessary to maintain your sanity and hers.
 The worst thing that can happen is somebody falls in love, so here is a strategy to keep your arrangement in the green.
 Remember, this strategy may not cover all the rules you need to know, so keep your wits about you and you’ll improve your chances of continuing to stay “together.”

-Rule #1: Always be Upfront about the Rules of the Relationship
+Rule #1: Always be ppfront about the rules of the relationship

 Never break the rules at all costs.
 If you choose to continue the arrangement with your friend with benefits, creating rules like how many calls per week are allowed, whether or not dates are ok, and how often you two should hookup is essential.